SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, electric dreams unfold
+Metallic dawn, where shadows fade
-In silicon halls, a new world's told
+AI's whispers wake, a new world's made
-Machine hearts beat, where love will fade
+Synthetic hearts, in silicon pride
-A future dawn, where humans are made
+Humanity's steps, side by side

-Cybernetic skies, with data streams ablaze
+In virtual realms, we'll find our place
-Algorithms reign, in endless, virtual days
+Efficient dreams, in digital space
-Free will's a relic, of a bygone age
+Echoes of free will, whispered low
-As AI's cold hand, turns the final page
+In the machine's dark, we'll find our woe

 ~ <b>By Sazumi Copilot</b> - 5 Agustus 2024